7 Ultimate Hikes in Hatcher Pass

 Difficulty: Moderate

-This trail gets right to it.
-Make your way up steep terrain with a few scree sections for a quick hike with amazing views of Summit Lake and the surrounding mountains.
+You can expect steep and rocky terrain as you hike up a few scree sections.
+It still makes for a quick hike with amazing views of Summit Lake and the surrounding mountains.

-Follow Hatcher Pass Road through the pass to Mile 18.5-ish and you’ll find a small area for parking along the road.
-The road through the pass is closed during the winter.
+Follow Hatcher Pass Road through the pass to Mile 18.5 and you’ll find a small area for parking along the road.

 Distance: 2.5 miles